 If you haven’t seen it, go watch it – it’s a great movie.

-Thai Massage no-licence scenarios
+Thai Massage no-license scenarios

 Many of Thai Healing Massage Academy’s students are highly experienced and trained yoga teachers.

-They are adding Thai Massage (or Thai Yoga Massage, or Thai body work) to their repertoire.
+They are adding Thai Massage (or Thai Yoga Massage, or Thai bodywork) to their repertoire.

 This is a perfect fit for them since yoga and Thai Massage both share the same background and in many cases can look quite similar.

-So chances are good that yoga teachers might not need a massage licence to practice Thai Massage, although it would be prudent to not call it a “massage” to avoid possible conflicts with the wording of the law.
+So chances are good that yoga teachers might not need a massage license to practice Thai Massage, although it would be prudent to not call it a “massage” to avoid possible conflicts with the wording of the law.